Sunday 29th August, 2021

 Despite the smiling face you will be shocked how ineffective and dangerous NSAIDS are

-So you are properly informed about your back pain options we will:
+So you are properly informed about your back pain options, in this article we will:

-1. show you the trial where NSAIDS and massage went head to head
+1. show you the trial where NSAIDS and massage were directly compared

 2. summarise the safety and effectiveness of massage